singularityhub/singularity-hpc/paper/paper.md

 Containers allow for encapsulation of an entire software package, including everything from the libraries to the underlying operating system.
-By pinning an exact version of a scientific software stack provided in a container and exposed as a set of module commands, researchers on high performance computing clusters can have more confidence in the reproducibility of their work [@Santana-Perez2015-wo][@Boettiger2014-cz][@Wandell2015-yt].
-Importantly, while interacting with a container is generally complicated as the user needs to know some of the underlying structure of the container and the command to run, Singularity Registry HPC recipes expose a set of shell aliases that are easy to understand and use for any container.
+By pinning an exact version of a scientific software stack provided in a container, exposed as a set of module commands, researchers on high performance computing clusters can have more confidence in the reproducibility of their work [@Santana-Perez2015-wo, @Boettiger2014-cz, @Wandell2015-yt].
+Importantly, while interacting with a container is generally complicated as the user needs to know some of the underlying structure of the container and the command(s) to run, Singularity Registry HPC recipes expose a set of shell aliases that are easy to understand and use for any container.
 For example, when using the `biocontainers/samtools` container via Singularity, a user might typically need to pull the container,